 but the verb belongs to the E group,

 If an infinitive ends in –ati, that doesn’t necessarily imply that the verb belongs to the A group!

 That’s why my rule of thumb for choosing your dictionary is to make sure that it includes both the infinitive and the present tense forms.

-(zvati for infinitive, zove for the present tense stem).
+(zvati for infinitive, zove for the present tense stem)

-Now, after reading all this, you must feel that you’ve learned a great deal about the Serbian verbs.
+Now, after all this, you must feel that you’ve learned a great deal about the Serbian verbs.

 But you haven’t!